alo9507/JustKeepClicking/content/blog/auth/index.md

 - The object is used in many parts of the application
 - It's conceptually difficult to imagine a need for more than one of that object to exist simultaneously
-- Changes to the object should be reflected instantly across the application
+- Changes to the object should be shared across across the application

 AuthSession abides by all three, namely:
 1: Any code that makes remote calls will likely need an authentication token in its header